Moki Dugway, Muley Point, Road Canyon,

 (10% discount for groups of 6+)

-Meet at 8:45 at Four Corners Adventures in Bluff, Utah to fill water bottles, meet your guide and ask any questions about the day.
+Meet at 8:45 at Wild Expeditions in Bluff, Utah to fill water bottles, meet your guide and ask any questions about the day.
 After an overview of the day we’ll load up and we’re on the road.
 This scenic drive takes us through Comb Ridge over the lime ridge anticline down past Valley of the Gods and up the Moki Dugway.
 The Moki Dugway ascends 1000 feet up a switchbacking road cut into the face of the cliffs to the top of Cedar Mesa.
 The views offered here of the valley below is unbeatable.
 Since your not driving you can fully enjoy these sights while your guide focuses on the road.